-Technically, blocks are a property of an entity.
+Technically, blocks are a property of an object.
 In pages, blocks make up the body of your content.
-In media entities such as images, web links, tweets, or files, the blocks property is labeled with
+In media objects such as images, web links, tweets, or files, the blocks property is labeled with

 NOTES, as the main content can be regarded as the media item itself.
 In custom content types, one or several blocks properties can be added and named whatever you want.

 Blocks are a super flexible way of authoring content.
 You can rearrange them, create hierarchies by nesting them, hide content using toggles, or make use of multi-column layouts.